nycdude777/eog/README.md

-## Create React App Visualization
+## Interactive Composable Visualizations

-This assessment was bespoke handcrafted for rick.
+This assessment was bespoke hadnrcatfed for ricK.

 Read more about this assessment [here](https://react.eogresources.com)